shraiyya/Career-Launcher-Internship/module1-problem-statement.md

 1.4 In a separate array , calculate the monthwise VWAP (Volume Weighted Average Price ) of the stock.
 ( VWAP = sum(price*volume)/sum(volume) )
-To know more about VWAP , visit - VWAP definition {Hint : Create a new dataframe column ‘Month’.
+To know more about VWAP , visit - <a href="https://www.investopedia.com/terms/v/vwap.asp" target="_blank">VWAP definition</a>

+{Hint : Create a new dataframe column ‘Month’.
 The values for this column can be derived from the ‘Date” column by using appropriate pandas functions.
 Similarly, create a column ‘Year’ and initialize it.
 Then use the 'groupby()' function by month and year.
 Finally, calculate the vwap value for each month (i.e. for each group created).

 1.5Write a function to calculate the average price over the last N days of the stock price data where N is a user defined parameter.
 Write a second function to calculate the profit/loss percentage over the last N days.